charlie-bertelsen/charlie-bertelsen/README.md

 # Hi there 👋

-My name is Charlie Bertelsen and I am currently a student at Washington State University where I am pursuing a major in Data Analytics and a minor in Economics.
+My name is Charlie Bertelsen and I'm an aspiring data analyst and a recent Washington State University Data Analytics graduate.
 I enjoy working with data to find patterns, solve problems, and tell stories through interactive dashboards and visualizations.

 Some of my favorite projects include building a personal fitness tracker to store health data and track progress toward my goals, exploring the impacts of COVID-19 on traffic patterns in Los Angeles, and analyzing airline auxiliary revenue.
 You can find some of these projects below!